cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 ---
 After many discussions scientists from AstraZeneca's knowledge graph and target prioritization platform (BIKG) about the [PyKEEN](https://github.com/pykeen/pykeen) knowledge graph embedding model package, I joined them in writing a [review on biomedical knowledge graphs](https://arxiv.org/abs/2102.10062).
-I'm agreed to give a talk in their group tomorrow - this blog post is a longer form of some ideas I'll be presenting there.
+I'm giving a talk in their group tomorrow - this blog post is a longer form of some ideas I'll be presenting there.
 Here are [the slides](https://docs.google.com/presentation/d/1JyTkf58LnK7OEiwYUtqkHXuk4n3le3-mAWSI6t4IEp8/edit#slide=id.p).